yaphott/grammatica/docs/source/getting_started/index.rst

 Installation
 ------------

-.. grid:: 2
+.. grid:: 1 1 1 1
     :gutter: 4

     .. grid-item-card:: Installing from PyPI
         :class-card: install-card
-        :columns: 12
+        :columns: 12 12 12 6
         :padding: 3

-        Grammatica can be installed via pip from `PyPI <https://pypi.org/project/grammatica/>`__.
+        Grammatica can be installed with pip from `PyPI <https://pypi.org/project/grammatica/>`__.

         ++++